hagretek/hagretek.github.io/README.md

 I'm **Hag**. welcome to my [personal website](https://hagretek.github.io/)'s readme file.

 if you are reading this, then congratulations, you are wasting your time.
-I'm nothing special, I just like Nintendo and New Vegas...
+I'm nothing special, I just like Nintendo, Valve and Fallout...

 ---